jafareymajid/zip-transporter/README.md

 =======
 **Distance Calculations:**

--To calculate distances between specific residues, use cpptraj.
+To calculate distances between specific residues, use cpptraj.
 Provide the topology and trajectory files from Zenodo [link].
 Here are commands to calculate distances between certain residue pairs:

 1. Distance between A66 and V229